 SMTPE expresses time relative to the start of the clip for frame-level access accuracy (see clause 4.4.1/[IETF RFC RTSP2]).

-UTC (clock) is used to express a absolute time (see clause 4.4.3/[IETF RFC RTSP2]).
+UTC (clock) is used to express an absolute time (see clause 4.4.3/[IETF RFC RTSP2]).

 Frame, Byte and Bit indicate the position respectively in frame, byte and bit number of the presentation/clip.